soundless/tinyurl/README.md

 This is an implementation for tinyurl in Python Flask using RESTful API.

-The short URL encoding is using following 51 characters 23456789bcdfghjkmnpqrstvwxyzBCDFGHJKLMNPQRSTVWXYZ-_
+The short URL encoding is using following 51 characters:
+<code>23456789bcdfghjkmnpqrstvwxyzBCDFGHJKLMNPQRSTVWXYZ-_</code>

 The implementation is using a bidirect function to encode/decode record row id in DB to a 6 characters string.
 * 1      -> 000003